 - cheddar cheese.
 Sharp cheddar gives the quiche rich flavor.
 Feel free to mix in Swiss, mozzarella, or feta.

 - milk.
 Helps create a fluffy, creamy texture.
-Whole milk works best, but 2% or dairy-free alternatives like unsweetened almond milk can be used.
+Whole milk works best, but 2% or dairy-free alternatives like Homemade Almond Milk can be used.

 How to Make Crustless Spinach Quiche:

-- Preheat oven to 375°F. Grease a 9-inch pie dish or similar baking dish with nonstick spray or a light coating of olive oil.
+- Preheat the oven to 375°F. Lightly grease a 9 inch pie dish or similar baking dish and set aside.

-- Stir in the fresh spinach and cook until wilted, about 2–3 minutes.
+- Stir in the minced garlic and cook for about 30 seconds until fragrant.
+Add the spinach and cook for 2 to 3 minutes, stirring often, until fully wilted.
 Remove from heat and let cool slightly.

-- In a large bowl, whisk together the eggs, milk, salt, pepper, and onion powder.
+- In a large bowl, whisk together the eggs, milk, salt, pepper, and onion powder until well combined.
 Stir in the shredded cheddar cheese.

-- Add the cooked spinach and mushroom mixture to the egg mixture.
-Stir to combine, then pour into the prepared baking dish.
+- Add the cooled spinach and mushroom mixture to the egg mixture and stir to combine.

-- Bake for 30–35 minutes or until the center is set and the top is lightly golden.
+- Bake for 30 to 35 minutes, or until the center is set and the top is lightly golden.
+Let the quiche cool for a few minutes before slicing and serving.

 Recipe Notes & Tips: